VedantShelar7/Iris-ML-Model/README.md

 # Iris-ML-Model

 A basic machine learning model that classifies Iris flowers using petal and sepal data.
-Built with Python and scikit-learn as part of my ML learning journey.
+Built with Python and scikit-learn as part of my ML learning journey.<br>
 I have been learning neural networks and deep learning so to have an experience in training a machine model i used this classic dataset.

 ##  What it does